GannettDigital/simulato/docs/_pages/best-practices.md

 ## Reusable Components

-With the growing popularity of reusable components for front end design, many views inside a particular site will call "mini views", or small templates rather than hard coding that section of the html over and over.
+With the growing popularity of reusable components for front end design, many views inside a particular site will call "mini views", or small templates rather than hard coding that section of the HTML over and over.
 We can create components in this exact way, creating reusable components that we can call as children to ease development.
 Looking back at our checkbox example we used in the actions section, we created the following component:

 ```
 type: 'CheckboxPage',